 They find out that 36.26% of recent graduates are currently employed.
 50.09% of the respondents are currently working full time (including self-employed/freelance, voluntary or other unpaid work, developing a professional portfolio/creative practice or on an internship).

 And out of those that are employed in Nigeria 1 out of 4 graduates earn less than ₦20,000 ($40) per month as salary for entry-level jobs while well over 80% of employed workers earn not more than ₦150,000 as monthly salary.
 Another 8.6% are currently engaged in full time and part-time further study, training or research while the remaining 5.05% are presently preparing for further study or professional exams.

-I hereby present to you with the best courses to study in Nigerian universities based on high employable rate.
+I hereby present to you with the best courses to study in Nigeria that are marketable based on high employable rate.

 On top of the list is computer science.
 Computer scientists are in high demand globally and also in Nigeria.
 They have the highest employability rate and this depends majorly on the fact that we are now in IT age.
 Even without securing employment with big IT firms there is still the option of freelancing, with an IT backed knowledge and certification graduates stand a chance of making a decent income working on their own.

 It is the social science that analyses the production, distribution, and consumption of goods and services.
 Employers of graduates of Economics include Accounting Firms, Banks, Brokerage Firms, Insurance Companies, Chambers of Commerce, Market Research Companies, Trade Associations, Import/Export Firms, etc.

 - Electrical Electronics Engineering

 Graduates of Electrical and Electronics are third on the list because of their high demand in industries, especially in oil and gas firms.
 They are also in high demand in also in production firms, IT companies, power distribution companies etc.